s0rta/revengate-new/roadmap.md

 - [x] ability to cancel a multi-turn command
 - [x] ability to completely skip dialogues
 - [x] long press for context menu (in GDScript)
+- [ ] use the Godot OpenGL renderer

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]